 You can see which Looks will be deleted before deciding, as shown in the procedure below.

 To convert all of a dashboard’s Look-linked tiles to query tiles:

 - Make sure the dashboard is in edit mode, then select Convert Looks to Tiles from the dashboard gear menu.

 - In the Convert window, hover over the link to see the list of Looks that have been identified for deletion.
-The link is shown only if Looker has found Looks that can be deleted safely, because none of the Looks in the dashboards are scheduled for data delivery, used in other dashboards, favorited, or been made public.
+The link is shown only if Looker has found Looks that can be deleted safely — that is, none of the Looks in the dashboards are scheduled for data delivery, used in other dashboards, favorited, or have been made public.
 If you don’t see the link, that means that Looker hasn’t identified any Looks that can be deleted safely.

 - The option to move the source Looks to the trash after they are converted to query tiles appears only if Looker has identified Looks that can be deleted safely.
 If you want to prevent Looker from deleting the Looks, uncheck the box.
-If the box is unchecked, Looker will keep all of the Looks but you can later delete them manually if you want to clean up your Spaces.
+If the box is unchecked, Looker will keep all of the Looks but you can later delete them manually if you want to clean up your Space.

 - Click Convert to convert all the of dashboard’s Look-linked tiles to query tiles.

 Deleting a legacy dashboard

 You can delete a dashboard in one of two ways:

 - You can delete multiple dashboards at a time from Spaces, as described on the Organizing and managing access to content documentation page.

 - You can delete a single dashboard directly from the dashboard’s gear menu at the upper right of the screen:

 When checked, the Clean up Space during conversion option will delete any Looks associated with the dashboard you’re deleting.
-However, Looker will only do so if the Looks are not scheduled for data delivery, not used in other dashboards, not favorited, and not been made public.
+However, Looker will only do so if the Looks are not scheduled for data delivery, not used in other dashboards, not favorited, and have not been made public.
 You can hover over the link at the bottom of the confirmation window to see the list of Looks that have been identified for deletion.